miku/unzippa/README.md

 Performance
 -----------

-A fake fixtures: Zipfile with 100000, with 10000 entries to extract.
-In this very special case, unzippa seems about 150x faster.
+A fake file: Zipfile with 100000 files, and 10000 entries to extract.
+In this very special case, unzippa seems about 150x faster than plain unzip.

 ```shell
 $ unzip -l fixtures/fake.zip | sed '1,3d;$d' | sed '$d' | wc -l